-- Level 1 Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that the plan has the ability to access. - Level 2 Inputs other than quoted prices included in level 1 that are observable for the asset or liability, either directly or indirectly including inputs in markets that are not considered to be active. - Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+- Level 2 Inputs other than quoted prices included in level 1 that are observable for the asset or liability, either directly or indirectly including inputs in markets that are not considered to be active. - Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value measurement.